metabase/metabase/docs/people-and-groups/saml-azure.md

 - "Login URL": this is the value you need to enter in "SAML identity provider URL" in Metabase on the next step
 - "Microsoft Entra Identifier": this is the value you need to enter in "SAML identity provider issuer" in Metabase on the next step

-Also, download the "Federation Metadata XML" file, which will have the certificate that you'll need to enter in the next step
+Download the "Federation Metadata XML" file, which will have the certificate you'll need in the next step.

 To finish the Microsoft Entra side of the configuration, click on the **Users and groups** button on the Manage tab and add the users or groups that should have access to Metabase.